Guerrilla war in the Baltic states: In Lithuania

-Former members of Lithuanian Territorial Defense Force, Lithuanian Freedom Army, Lithuanian Armed Forces, Lithuanian Riflemen's Union formed the basis of Lithuanian partisans.
-Farmers, Lithuanian officials, students, teachers, even the pupils joined the partisan movement.
-The movement was actively supported by the society and the Catholic church.
-It is estimated that by the end of 1945, 30,000 armed people stayed in forests in Lithuania.
+Former members of the Lithuanian Territorial Defense Force, Lithuanian Liberty Army, Lithuanian Armed Forces, Lithuanian Riflemen's Union formed the basis of Lithuanian partisans.
+Farmers, Lithuanian officials, students, teachers, even pupils joined the partisan movement.
+The movement was actively supported by society and the Catholic church.
+By the end of 1945, an estimated 30,000 armed people lived in the forests in Lithuania.